- WHO WE ARE

 Fats, Oils, and Grease Control Program

-FOG is Fats, Oils and Grease that are used to aid in the preparation of food, or that is produced during the preparation of food.
-FOG gets into the sewer system through sinks and drains as well as through poorly maintained grease traps and grease interceptors.
-FOG discharge affects the sewer system performance by clogging sewer pipes which causes Sanitary System Overflows (SSOs), thereby causing expensive property damage and health hazards.
+FOG is Fats, Oils, and Grease that are used to aid in the preparation of food, or that is produced during the preparation of food.
+FOG gets into the public sewer main through sinks and drains as well as through poorly maintained grease traps and grease interceptors.
+FOG discharge affects the public sewer main performance by clogging sewer pipes which causes Sanitary Sewer Overflows (SSO), thereby causing expensive property damage to private and public property and health hazards.

 For information on disposal of small amounts of FOG at your residence, please click here.
 If you are a resident and you have a large amount of FOG, please read further and recycle your FOG through a licensed grease hauler or recycler only.
 Do not dispose of large amounts of FOG at home.

-According to CVSan code 4137, the District Inspector and other duly authorized employees of the District conducts inspection of FOG handling and practices at all FSEs within the jurisdiction.
+According to CVSan Code Section 4137, CVSan’s Inspector and other duly authorized employees of CVSan have the authority to conduct inspections of FOG handling and practices at all FSEs within the jurisdiction.

 Best Management Practices for Food Service Establishments:

-The District recommends all FSEs to follow Best Management Practices (BMPs) that helps to prevent or reduce the introduction of FOG into the sanitary sewer system.
+CVSan recommends all FSEs to follow Best Management Practices (BMPs) that helps to prevent or reduce the introduction of FOG into the public sewer mains.

 FOG control BMPs for food service establishments are as follows:

-Clean all grease abatement devices regularly to prevent grease discharged to the sewer.
+Clean all grease removal devices regularly to prevent grease discharged to the sewer.

 a.
 The minimum cleaning frequency required for grease interceptors and traps are bi-annually and monthly, respectively.
 However, more frequent cleaning intervals may be necessary to ensure adequate grease removal.

 b.
-All grease abatement devices should be maintained regularly such that the depth of floating FOG and settled solids accumulation do not exceed 25% of the hydraulic length, at any time.
-Thereby the working depth stays more than 75% for effective FOG separation.
+All grease removal devices should be maintained regularly such that the depth of floating FOG and settled solids accumulation do not exceed 25% of the hydraulic length, at any time.
+Thereby, the working depth stays more than 75% for effective FOG separation.

 2. Disposal of Oily Food: